The script is the backbone of every video marketing project, so it’s vital that you’re clear on what the aim of your video is from the very start.

 Perhaps you’re producing a video to welcome new employees to the business and you want to provide them with some context and backstory?
 We’ve done this before for one of our law firm clients and it was a massive time saver, as it freed up the CEOs time and they no longer needed to be present at every employee induction.

 You may feel your video needs a combination of the above to work and that’s fine.
-The primary purpose of these three categories is to remember that your video has a goal and to ensure that everything from the script, filming, editing and distribution – is all focussed on achieving the same goal.
+Just remember – everything that makes up your video – the script, filming, editing, graphics, even the length – should all be aligned with achieving the same goal.